zakaria-mourtaban/MemoMate/README.md

 > Memo Mate aims to take the organization, review, formatting and delivery load off of the hands of the user.
 Memo Mate removes the need for the user to manually assess each part of their notes without having to worry about the debt they left for their future selves to tackle.
 We believe that each QOL improvment we can deliver to the user, the more accessible notes will be for everyone.

 ### User Stories
+#### **Issuer User Stories**

-- As an issuer, you will have the ability to issue bots with a provided set of knowledge(your notes) that will help you through whatever you need from these notes
+- As an issuer, I want to upload a set of notes when creating a bot, so that the bot can provide specific, tailored information to its users.
-- As a User, you will have the ability to create your own notes and you will be allowed to access chat bots by links that the issuer will share with you
-- As an Admin, you will have the ability to see the sites performance, the tokens used by the userbase, and general statistical metrics
+- As an issuer, I want to generate and share a unique link for my bots, so that users can easily access them without needing to manually distribute instructions.
+- As an issuer, I want to update or replace the notes for an existing bot, so that the bot’s responses remain relevant and up to date.

+---

+#### **User User Stories**

+- As a user, I want to create and save my own notes, so that I can organize information relevant to my needs.
+- As a user, I want to access bots shared with me via links, so that I can quickly get information without additional setup.
+- As a user, I want to see a list of bots I’ve accessed, so that I can revisit them when needed.

+---

+#### **Admin User Stories**

+- As an admin, I want to view real-time and historical data about site performance, so that I can ensure stability and address issues proactively.
+- As an admin, I want to track token usage by the user base, so that I can manage resources and prevent abuse.
+- As an admin, I want to access statistical metrics about user engagement, so that I can make informed decisions about improving the platform.

 <br><br>
 <!-- Tech stack -->